vectordotdev/logfmt-elixir/README.md

 2. We do not cast or coerce values.
 All values will parsed into a string.
 This is because logfmt does not have any syntax for types.
 Ex: `key:true` could evaluate to `true` or `"true"`.
 3. Values are decoded into a `Keyword.t` to preserve the order.
 4. Valueless keywords will error.
 In the context of logging, this makes virtually any string valid, which is not ideal.
+5. Unless keys are quoted, the charaters allowed are restricted.

 ## Shoutout